fmacias/wbcms/README.md

 ------------
 Free-D.O.M.
 (Document Object Model)

-This is a simple application written for learning purpouses.
+This is a simple application written for learning purposes.
-This application was written at the begining without any php framework and currently adapted to work unter a Zend Framework 2 application.
+This application was written at the begin without any php framework and currently has been adapted to work unter a Zend Framework 2.
 Basically the application it composed by the modules written in its module folder.

 This application allows you to get html from the any web and download into one